jhower786/imathas_web_guide/index.md

        4)	In “Description” write the name of the question <br>
        5)	In “Use Rights” we suggest changing it “Allow use , use as template, no modifications” <br>
        6)	Enter in the multiple-choice answers.
 You can click on the “E” next to each answer to get the math type editor <br>
-       7)	Under ‘Question Text’ enter in the text of the question <br>
+       7)	Under "Question Text" enter in the text of the question <br>
           a.
-To add math type, click on the ‘Add New Math’ button <br>
+To add math type, click on the "Add New Math" button <br>
           You can also use the link: http://www1.chapman.edu/~jipsen/mathml/asciimathsyntax.html to find a list of some of the available mathtype options. <br>
           <img max-width="50%" src="./img/Custom pic 4.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
           b.
-To add a picture, click on ‘Insert’ and then “Image” <br>
+To add a picture, click on "Insert" and then “Image” <br>
           <img max-width="50%" src="./img/Custom pic 5.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
        8)	On the bottom, select “Save and Test”.
 The problem will pop up in an alternate window <br>
        9)	Click on “Add/Remove Questions” at the topic to get back to your assessment <br>